All Saints' Church, Matlock Bank: History

 The original plan was to construct a much larger church, but only the chancel and part of the nave were completed.
 A west front was added in 1958.

 An old priest hole, running from the church to the nearby Infant’s School, then on to the site of the Junior School is still in use today, although much of the original run between the church and the Infant School is impassable.
-The tunnel is carved from the limestone bedrock and was illuminated by gas-light.
+The tunnel is carved from the sandstone bedrock and was illuminated by gas-light.
 The tunnel is approximately 4ft high by approximately 2ft wide and only passable by smaller people.

 Stained glass

 The church is noted for its stained glass windows, with an east window designed by Edward Burne-Jones of 1905 and a sequence of north aisle windows by Heaton, Butler and Bayne of 1907.